What is Corporate Branding?

 Corporate branding works to keep all members of a company moving together.
 This is especially important for large companies and companies that are publicly traded.

 Having a clear and concise corporate brand makes decisions easier.
 Through all levels of a company when you make a decision, the decision-makers can reference the brand.
-The decision-makers only have to ask themselves if this aligns with our corporate brand?
+The decision-makers only have to ask themselves, “Does this aligns with our corporate brand?”
+And if that answer is “No” then stop.

 Alternatively, if you consistently make decisions that mirror your brand and the brand’s core values, your customer base will grow.
 Also, your customers will likely become more infatuated with your corporate brand.
 You will turn them into brand advocates.